saifahmeddd/cryptocurrency-data-analysis/README.md

        pip install pandas numpy matplotlib requests

-3. Run the Jupyter Notebook:
+3. Run the Jupyter Notebook.

+do let me know if you need any help :)